 Not all states use "certified nursing assistant" as a job title.
 Depending on your location, you may be called "nursing assistant" or "nursing aide."

 CNA roles are entry-level and while some of their tasks are similar to those of medical assistants or orderlies, you'll have more responsibility in this job.
 CNAs provide medical treatment to patients whereas orderlies are not permitted to do so.
 Instead, they clean equipment and rooms and transport patients.
 A medical assistant, like a CNA, has more interaction with patients, such as taking vital signs.
 However, their role includes more clerical and administrative work, such as booking appointments and collecting a patient's personal information.

 According to ONET, here's what you can expect as a CNA in the workplace.

-- 51 percent of CNAs say they spend time walking and running "continually or almost continually."
+- 51% of CNAs said they spend time walking or running continually or almost continually.

 Because of the regular interaction with patients and other medical staff, CNAs need to be dependable, cooperative and able to cope with stressful situations on a regular basis.